 So you’ve decided to take on the challenging job of juggling graduate study and family?
 Bravo, we salute you!
 This guide is designed especially for you – to inform and support you as you pursue your educational dream, all the while changing nappies and wrangling your toddler.

-The MGA runs a day trip each semester that is designed for graduate students to attend with their partners and families.
-Recent trips have included visiting the fairy penguins on Phillip Island and riding the Puffing Billy steam train through the Dandenong Ranges.
+The MGA runs occasional trips and outings that are designed for graduate students to attend with their partners and families.
+Past trips have included a day at Melbourne Zoo, visiting the fairy penguins on Phillip Island and riding the Puffing Billy steam train through the Dandenong Ranges.

 MGA family-friendly study space